+- (a) Hosted by Strathearn School

-- (a) Hosted by Campbell College
+- (b) Hosted by Campbell College

-- (b) Hosted by Strathearn School
+- (c) Hosted by Bloomfield Collegiate(d) Hosted by Strathearn School

-- (c) Hosted by Ashfield Boys' High School at AS Level
+- (e) Hosted by Ashfield Boys' High School at AS Level

-- (d) Hosted by Bloomfield Collegiate
+- (f) Hosted by Bloomfield Collegiate

 The examination board for the majority of A level subjects is CCEA.
 Media Studies is examined by AQA and Drama is examined by Edexcel.
 A small number of our pupils may study subjects, offered at Strathearn, in one of our partner schools due to timetable clashes with their choice of subjects.
 This may mean they are following a specification under a different examining board from that offered in Strathearn.